potdarneha22/Face-recognition-using-python/README.md

 # Face-recognition-using-python
-Its a face recognition system build using python
+Its a face recognition system build using SVM algorithm in Python.